Airports Council International: Airport Service Quality (ASQ)

-ASQ is a worldwide program part of the ACI's Airport Quality Service Initiative that surveys passengers on their day of travel, measuring passengers' view.
-The program claims to "measure passengers' satisfaction" at the departure and the arrival stages of their journey through airports.
+ASQ is a worldwide program part of the ACI's Airport Quality Service Initiative that surveys passengers on their day of travel, measuring passengers' views.
+The program claims to "measure passengers' satisfaction" at the departure and arrival stages of their journey through airports.

 Airport Excellence Program (APEX)

 ACI first launched the Airports Excellence Program (APEX) in Safety in 2012.
 The program provides assistance for airports to enhance their level of safety.
-It is based on airport safety review, which analyzes gaps in airport operation and infrastructure in comparison to International Civil Aviation Organization (ICAO) standards and safety best practices.
-ACI organizes and dispatches an on-site team from ICAO and other airports to identify and remedy safety vulnerabilities through peer reviews, information sharing, training, assistance with implementation of management structures.
-It covers the setup, implementation and performance of the safety management system in the areas of physical characteristics & pavement management, air rescue and firefighting, wildlife management, apron management, documentation, record keeping, and security management systems.
+It is based on airport safety reviews, which analyze gaps in airport operation and infrastructure in comparison to International Civil Aviation Organization (ICAO) standards and safety best practices.
+ACI organizes and dispatches an on-site team from ICAO and other airports to identify and remedy safety vulnerabilities through peer reviews, information sharing, training, and assistance with implementations of management structures.
+It covers the setup, implementation, and performance of the safety management system in the areas of physical characteristics & pavement management, air rescue and firefighting, wildlife management, apron management, documentation, record keeping, and security management systems.

 In October 2017, ACI launched the APEX in Security Program based on the same principles as APEX in Safety.
 The program covers Operational Security Management, with assessments being performed by security experts.

 Airport Carbon Accreditation (ACA)

-Airport Carbon Accreditation was launched as an independent, voluntary program in 2009 after the adoption of a resolution on Climate Change in 2008 at the annual assembly of ACI Europe.
-Member airports committed to reduce carbon emissions from their operations, with the ultimate goal of becoming carbon neutral.
-The programe allow the assessment and recognition of participating airports' efforts to manage and reduce their CO_{2} emissions.
+Airport Carbon Accreditation was launched as an independent, voluntary program in 2009 after the adoption of a resolution on climate change in 2008 at the annual assembly of ACI Europe.
+Member airports are committed to reduce carbon emissions from their operations, with the ultimate goal of becoming carbon neutral.
+The program allowed the assessment and recognition of participating airports' efforts to manage and reduce their CO_{2} emissions.

-Airport Carbon Accreditation has been extended to airports in the Asia-pacific region in 2011, in Africa in 2013, and eventually went global in 2014 with the extension to the regions of North America, Latin America and the Caribbean.
+Airport Carbon Accreditation has been extended to airports in the Asia-Pacific region in 2011, in Africa in 2013, and eventually went global in 2014 with the extension to the regions of North America, Latin America and the Caribbean.

 Next Experience in Travel and Technologies (NEXTT)

 In 2017, IATA and ACI launched the New Experience in Travel and Technologies (NEXTT) initiative for on-ground transport experience, to guide industry investments and help governments improve the regulatory framework.
-NEXTT investigates how passengers, cargo, baggage and aircraft move through the travel journey with a focus on change in off-airport activities, processing technology, and interactive decision-making.
+NEXTT investigates how the passengers, cargo, baggage and aircraft move through the travel journey with a focus on change in off-airport activities, processing technology, and interactive decision-making.